 Developing and conducting a research project in partnership with a faculty mentor is a highlight of an undergraduate education, not to mention a high-impact experience that puts you in charge of your learning.
 UMKC’s SEARCH (Students Engaged in Artistic and Academic Research) helps connect students who are interested in research with a faculty mentor to help develop and complete a substantive research project.

-University Libraries are dedicated to providing students, faculty, and staff academic resources and services, which are available at the Miller Nichols Library, Music/Media Library, LaBudde Special Collections, Marr Sound Archives, Health Sciences Library, Dental Library, and the Leon E. Bloch Law Library, as well as on-line in a 24-hour environment.
+University Libraries are dedicated to providing students, faculty, and staff academic resources and services, which are available at the Miller Nichols Library, Music/Media Library, LaBudde Special Collections, Marr Sound Archives, Health Sciences Library, Dental Library, and the Leon E. Bloch Law Library.
 UMKC also participates in interlibrary loan consortia, making materials from around the country available to our university community.
 Text a librarian your questions, or stop by the libraries to utilize the lounges and study spaces.
 LibGuides are available on-line on a wide variety of topics to help you get started on your research.